aaroneg/py-discord-quote-bot/README.md

 python ./save_key.py
 python ./init.py
 ```
+You'll want to create quotes.txt, with one quote per line.

 You can run it in a `screen` session, or go to the effort of making a systemd unit for it.

+## Bot Commands

+There's only one command - `!quote`.
+If you put that anywhere the bot can read the command and send the message, you should be good to go.